AlexWituk/UltimateJavaRepository/Unit05/README.md

 ## 5.4 - Accessor Methods
+Accessor Methods: methods that return the value of an instance variable - must be public

+Allows for class objects to be printed

+>// in class
+public String toString() {return instance vars as string;}
+//outside class
+System.out.println(class object);

 ## 5.5 - Mutator Methods
+Mutator Methods: change values of instance vars

+>public void setName(String n) {name = n;}

 ## 5.6 - Writing Methods
+You can use public methods and constructors in other classes

+Method header has 5 parts:

+Access level - public or private
+Ownership - whether `static` is included
+Return Type - the data returned by method (can be primitve, reference, or void)
+Identifier - name of method
+Parameter List - enclosed in parathesis, states data types for each parameter used in method

 ## 5.7 - Static Variables and Methods
+Static data is not instance data (vars)
+Static methods are used when accessing static data

 ## 5.8 - Scope and Access